U.S. Route 180: Arizona

 In Flagstaff, US 180 is concurrent with Interstate 40 Business and historic U.S. Route 66 for a short distance through the city.
 US 180 joins the former routing of Route 66 in the center of Flagstaff and follows the roadway to where it merges with Interstate 40 east of the city.
 From the western terminus of the overlap, the intersection with eastbound Interstate 40 is two miles (3 km) to the east, and the intersection with westbound Interstate 40 and with Interstate 17 is three miles (5 km) to the southwest.

 US 180 shares numbering with Interstate 40 from Flagstaff, Arizona, to Holbrook, Arizona.
 At Holbrook, US 180 follows Interstate 40 Business along South Navajo Boulevard.
 Shortly after following South Navajo Boulevard, however, US 180 follows a south-southeast route, running by the Petrified Forest National Park and continuing South-Southeast to and through a small branch of the Zuni Indian Reservation, to St. Johns, Apache County, Arizona where it meets U.S. Route 191.
-After meeting up with US 191, US 180 continues south to the town of Eagar, Arizona where the two routes enter the Apache National Forest and finally split at the town of Alpine, Arizona, roughly 4–6 miles from the Arizona-New Mexico border.
+After meeting up with US 191, US 180 continues south to the town of Springerville, Arizona, where the routes meet U.S. Route 60 the 3 routes begin a triple concurrency through Springerville.
+On the east side of Springerville US 60 leaves the concurrency and US 180 and US 191 head south through Eagar, Arizona where the two routes enter the Apache National Forest and finally split at the town of Alpine, Arizona, roughly 6 miles from the Arizona-New Mexico border.

 New Mexico/West Texas (El Paso area)

 After entering New Mexico from just east of Alpine, Arizona, US 180 continues south until Silver City, New Mexico.
-From Silver City, US 180 travels just east for roughly 4–6 miles, meeting up with New Mexico State Road 90, New Mexico State Road 15, and New Mexico State Road 152.
-US 180 now travels southeast for roughly 50 mi to Deming, New Mexico, where US 180 meets up with Interstate 10.
+From Silver City, US 180 travels just east for roughly 7 miles, meeting up with New Mexico State Road 90, New Mexico State Road 15, and New Mexico State Road 152.
+US 180 now travels southeast for roughly 50 mi to Deming, New Mexico, where it meets up with Interstate 10.
 From Deming, US 180 follows Interstate 10 through Las Cruces, New Mexico, and enters Texas at Anthony, New Mexico.
 The route is concurrent with Interstate 10 through the west and central portions of El Paso, Texas, and separates from I-10 at Paisano Drive, joining U.S. Route 62.
 US 62/180 is concurrent with Montana Avenue in East Central El Paso (after the intersection with Paisano Drive), and continues to be called Montana Avenue until it reaches RM 2775 (Hueco Tanks Road).
 US 62/180 then travels east, going past the spur RM 2775 (which goes north to Hueco Tanks) through the southern end of the Guadalupe Mountains National Park (90 miles east of El Paso), and past the southern face of Guadalupe Peak (the highest point in Texas) towards New Mexico and Carlsbad Caverns National Park.
 Continuing though Carlsbad, New Mexico, US 180 and US 62 travels toward Texas running through Hobbs, New Mexico, and exiting New Mexico just east of Hobbs.